 There are more than a million solutions out there and a thousand books you’ve told yourself you’re going to read, but let’s start real simple.

-Creating a branded t-shirt is one of the best first steps.
+We may be biased, but we think that creating a branded t-shirt is one of the best first steps.
 When done right, t-shirts can be foundational in forming team identity and promoting company culture.
-They can make a statement and reinforce what you’re there to do.
+They make a statement and reinforce what you’re there to do.

 Here's how to define company culture, and 4 reasons you should consider t-shirts as part of that process.